About an hour’s drive from Fethiye, just west of Dalaman Airport and east of Marmaris, sits one of our favourite little towns, Dalyan.

 Dalyan Rock Tombs & Kaunos

-Unlike Fethiye’s Lycian rock tombs, you can’t currently enter the site so you’ll need to admire from the road below.
+Unlike Fethiye’s Lycian rock tombs, you can’t currently enter the site.
+You’ll need to admire from the road below.

 Day Trips From Dalyan